FrozenVoid/Algorithms-DB/Order/Sorting/Tagging/Tagscore/Anti-Tags/readme.txt

-the score is -5+40 is +funny(35) and the post is shown in 'funny' taglist for posts. anti-tags are not displayed on thread/post score normally, but will be shown if users wants to see them.
+the score is -5+40 is +funny(35) and the post is shown in 'funny' taglist for posts. anti-tags are not displayed on thread/post score normally, but will be shown if users wants to see them. anti-tags can exist without positive tags(normal tags) e.g. a post can have -funny(1) anti-tag score which would not show it in 'funny' taglist, until people add +2 normal tags setting tagscore to +funny(1).